dermesser/memoize/README.md

 A `#[memoize]` attribute for somewhat simple Rust functions: That is, functions with one or more `Clone`-able arguments, and a `Clone`-able return type.
 That's it.

+**NEWS**: The crate has been updated so that you don't need to separately import `lru`,
+    `lazy_static`, and other dependencies.
+Now everything should work automatically.
+Remember to enable the `full` feature to use LRU caching and other additional features.

 Read the documentation (`cargo doc --open`) for the sparse details, or take a look at the `examples/`, if you want to know more: